ashley-brown13/chatty-ashley/README.md

 <p align="center">
   <img width="800" src="https://github.com/ashley-brown13/chatty-ashley/blob/main/client/public/images/Screen%20Shot%202021-07-29%20at%204.42.17%20AM.png" alt="server error">
 </p>

+## My Express Server

+As this was a small application, my server only required two routes:

+* api/login
+  * This route logs the user into my application.
+If it is their first time logging in their information gets

 ## 3rd Party API
 I really enjoyed interacting with the Firebase API.
 Though there are a lot of configurations at the start, their functions are very intuitive, and can be used on both client and server sides.
 Though I used a server for this project as the guidelines require, I actually think that I would create a serverless version of this project if I was to re-factor it.
 Because Firebase offers options like OAUTH and functions that allow API calls on the client side, I think the application would be more efficient if it did not have to hit the server first.